Larmeal/End-to-end-online-retail-analysis/README.md

 Guidelines:
 1. Upload the raw data from [Online retail](https://drive.google.com/file/d/1BYej-MzFBptFdbyCavLNCM5Kqy8B250k/view?usp=sharing) to a local database such as MySQL for starting the project.
-2. Download the raw data to the local machine for transforming the data later, and Cloud storage to preserve raw data.
+2. Download the raw data to the local machine for transforming the data later, and Google Cloud Storage to preserve the raw data.
 3. To be continuous....
 26/09/2022